openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 5.
 Start Inference

-OpenVINO™ Runtime supports inference in asynchronous or synchronous mode.
-Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while the accelerator is busy.
+OpenVINO™ Runtime supports inference in either synchronous or asynchronous mode.
+Using the Async API can improve application's overall frame-rate, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
 You can use `ov::InferRequest::start_async` to start model inference in the asynchronous mode and call `ov::InferRequest::wait` to wait for the inference results:

 @sphinxdirective